To help investors track what’s happening in the market, INN has gathered responses to COVID-19 from both major and junior lithium companies.

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: Piedmont Lithium, Lake Resources and Plateau Energy Metals are clients of the Investing News Network.
+Editorial Disclosure: Piedmont Lithium and Lake Resources are clients of the Investing News Network.
 This article is not paid-for content.